-Whether you’re into nature, temples, waterfalls, or local markets, there’s something for everyone.
+Whether you’re into nature, temples, markets, or scenic drives, there’s something in Bedugul for every kind of traveler.

-In this guide, we’ll share the best things to do in Bedugul, including famous sights like Ulun Danu Beratan Temple and Handara Gate, but also a few underrated spots and practical tips from our visit.
+In this guide, we’ll cover the best things to do in Bedugul, including iconic landmarks like Handara Gate, plus a few underrated spots and practical tips based on our own trip.

 Key Highlights